20th Century

 September 13, 1922

 It was a giant step forward for Georgia women on this day in 1922.
 Viola Napier of Bibb County and Bessie Kempton Crowell of Fulton County became the first women elected to the General Assembly.
-They hit the milestone only two years after the 19th Amendment granted women the right to vote.
-Napier was […]
+They hit the milestone only two years after the Nineteenth Amendment granted women the vote.
+Napier was a schoolteacher and […]

 March 14, 1921